 2015: Master of Fine Arts (research), Sydney College of Arts Sydney University Australia

-2022 - : Sessional academic Sydney College of the Arts, University of Sydney Australia
+2022 - current: Lecturer in Screen Arts, Sydney College of the Arts, University of Sydney Australia